Our Therapist Directory

 Begin Matching

-Dream Therapy is a good option if you’re having dreams that are impacting your day-to-day, and you’re curious to explore the meanings behind them.
+If you are finding it difficult to cope with everyday life or are on a journey to self improvement, psychoanalysis can help a great deal.
 Wherever you are located in Maine, Mental Health Match can help you easily find an experienced therapist or counselor who best meets your needs.

-A licensed and professional dream therapist can be hard to find, and that’s why we’re here.
-Mental Health Match can help you locate a local therapist or counselor in minutes!
-Start by browsing dream experts above or by using our free therapist matching tool.
+Psychoanalysis therapy comes with some outstanding benefits, and the sooner you begin, the sooner you could see improvements in your life.
+Mental Health Match can help you get started by matching you with a local therapist or counselor in minutes!
+Start by browsing psychoanalytic experts above or by using our free therapist matching tool.

 Explore our guide to therapy